1) The Refugee Crisis: an epidemic worldwide, but especially for Europe

 Background: The United Nations oversees trade amongst nations by means of the World Trade Organization (the WTO), which is the successor to GATT (the General Agreement on Tariffs and Trade).
 For the past few decades a Free Trade policy has been the cornerstone of the UN’s efforts regarding trade between countries.
 With this policy, the world’s citizens have been told that if Free Trade were allowed to continue, then their living standards would increase dramatically.

 Issue: In theory, the idea of Free Trade sounds wonderful: a country can produce a product for an extremely low price and then sell it to whoever wants to buy it.
 To ensure that this can take place, no country is supposed to impose any tariffs or taxes upon imported goods.
 However, every country is not equal when it comes to how businesses are allowed to operate.
-For example, in countries like China there are no labor unions so the cost of labor is cheap and since the government is communist, there are no enforceable laws pertaining to protecting the environment.
-Businesses are free to do whatever they please with no consequences, which gives them an unfair advantage in the market place.
+For example, in countries like China there are no labor unions so the rights of workers don’t exist.
+The cost of labor is therefore quite cheap, making it possible to set up what is in essence a factory run by slave labor.
+Also, since the government is communist, corrupt, and serves the needs of the business community, there are no enforceable laws pertaining to protecting the environment.
+Businesses are basically free to do whatever they please with no consequences, which gives them an unfair advantage in the market place.
+That is the primary reason why so many multinational corporations have set up business in China.

 Why Are American Businesses Favoring Communist China at the Expense of the USA?